Accelerating Garfield++ with CUDA: Implementing the changes

 \subsection{Validation}

 It is critical that the changes to the codebase have no or minimal impact on the numerical output of the algorithm.
-To perform this check requires fixing all input parameters between CPU and GPU, primarily the ROOT random number generator, TRandom3, which Garfield uses.
-It is beyond the scope of this work to enable this directly on the GPU and consequently a pre-generation strategy is used.
+To perform this check requires fixing all input parameters between CPU and GPU.
+The primary factor is the different Psuedo-Random Numbers used by Garfield (the ROOT random number generator, TRandom3) and the GPU (CUDA library cuRAND).
+The specifics of the random number generator are not relevant to the event generation and consequently for validation, a pre-generation strategy is used to ensure identical random numbers during event simulation.
 A large number of random number sets totalling 14.5GB are pre-generated and transferred to the GPU.
 During event generation, both CPU and GPU code can then draw from the same random numbers, with the specific set determined by electron ID in order to avoid differences as a consequence of the parallel threads on the GPU.

 Using these sets of random numbers and the same initial conditions, the same single large avalanche event could be generated on both the CPU and GPU simultaneously and any differences checked to a very high precision.
 The event used for this validation has an avalanche size of $1.2\cdot 10^5$ and 160 total iterations of the transport loop.
 No differences are seen between the CPU and GPU generations until just after the peak of the avalanche at which point a slight deviation of 0.15\% in size develops.